Public Information Brochure

-The HBA offers free handbooks that answer questions on elder law, family law, and consumer law.
-Digital copies of the handbooks are available on the HBA website.
+The HBA offers free a handbook that answer questions on elder law, family law, and consumer law.
+A digital copy of the handbook is available on the HBA website.
 You can also contact the HBA office to have a printed copy mailed to you or reserved for pickup.

 Many times, citizens need answers to legal questions or simple legal advice that can be given over the telephone in just a few moments.
 Or, citizens may need a referral to other legal or social service agencies.
-On the first and third Wednesdays of each month, from 5:00 p.m. to 8:00 p.m., volunteer attorneys answer telephone calls from the public.
-On the first Thursday of each month, the Mexican-American Bar Association and the Hispanic Bar Association answer Spanish calls during Consejos Legales, from 6:00 p.m. to 8:00 p.m.
-Call (713) 759-1133.
+On the first and third Wednesdays of each month, from 5:00 p.m. to 8:00 p.m., volunteer attorneys call members of the public in need of legal advice.
+On the first Thursday of each month, the Mexican-American Bar Association and the Hispanic Bar Association make calls to local Spanish speakers during Consejos Legales, from 6:00 p.m. to 8:00 p.m.

 For more than 15 years the Houston Bar Association has partnered with the Gulf Coast Regional Blood Center for blood drives within the legal community.